NGenesis/altspacevr-behaviors/README.md

 | `handler` | AssetLoaderHandler                                                                                | null    | An asset handler function that is associated with the specified regular expression.
 If omitted, all handlers for the specified regular expression will be removed. |

 ## <a name="overrideTextureLoader">altspaceutil.overrideTextureLoader</a>
 Enables or disables texture loading optimizations in the Altspace client.
 Enabling texture loader optimizations can drastically improve texture loading times, reduce resource usage and correct compability issues with embedded textures in the Altspace client.

-These optimizations are enabled by default, and can be disabled when compatibility issues with other libraries arise.
+Please note that these optimizations are enabled by default, and can be disabled when compatibility issues with other libraries arise.

 ### Parameters
 | Name       | Type    | Description |